sharmainec/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* The command words and prefixes are case-sensitive.
+  * e.g. `clEar` will not be accepted for the `clear` command

 * Words in `UPPER_CASE` are parameters to be supplied by you.
   * e.g. a usage of `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE` could be `add l/Chinese e/Good Morning f/早安`.